CodeYellowBV/vagrant-reverse-proxy/README.md

     config.reverse_proxy.nginx_reload_command = 'sudo service nginx reload'

+### Adding custom NGINX configuration to your proxy

+Sometimes the standard settings are not enough, and you'll need additional custom configuration in a proxy block.
+A good example is when you want to support websockets; in order to do that, you need to force NGINX to use HTTP/1.1 and pass on any `upgrade` headers to the downstream server.

+To do this, you can add a global setting that will affect all vhosts:

+    config.reverse_proxy.nginx_extra_config = <<EOF
+        proxy_http_version 1.1;
+        proxy_set_header Upgrade $http_upgrade;
+        proxy_set_header Connection "upgrade";
+    EOF

+If you have a particular setting that applies to a single vhost only, you can set a similar property in the vhost hash:

+    config.reverse_proxy.vhosts = {
+        "bar" => {:host => "bar.test",
+                  :nginx_extra_config => "proxy_http_version 1.1;\nproxy_set_header Upgrade $http_upgrade;\n"}
+    }

+These "extra configs" will be appended to the configuration, with the vhost-specific one last.
+Of course, for more complicated configuration you can just use the NGINX `include` directive to load an extra file.  **NOTE:** Remember that all NGINX config directives require a trailing semicolon, or the config will be invalid!

 ## Adding proxy support to your application

 This plugin will instruct NGINX to pass the following headers to your